u-blox/ubxlib/port/platform/zephyr/README.md

 - [runner](runner): contains the test application configuration and build files for the Nordic MCUs supported on the Zephyr platform.
 - [runner_linux](runner_linux): contains the test application configuration and build files for Linux/Posix on the Zephyr platform.
 - [runner_stm32](runner_stm32): contains the test application configuration and build files for STM32 MCUs supported on the Zephyr platform.
+- [runner_nxp](runner_nxp): contains the test application configuration and build files for NXP MCUs supported on the Zephyr platform.
 - [boards](boards): contains custom u-blox boards that are not \[yet\] in the Zephyr repo.
 - [test](test): contains tests that use Zephyr application APIs to check out the integration of `ubxlib` into Zephyr, e.g. at PPP level.